prasathmani/tinyfilemanager/README.md

 # Tiny PHP File Manager
 It is a simple, fast and small file manager with single php file.
 It is also a web code editor.
 It'll run either online or locally, on Linux, Windows or Mac based platforms.
-The only requirement is to have PHP 5+ available.
+The only requirement is to have PHP 5.5+ available.

+## Demo
+<a href="https://tinyfilemanager.herokuapp.com" target="_blank">tinyfilemanager.herokuapp.com</a>

+## Documents
+<a href="https://tinyfilemanager.github.io/" target="_blank">tinyfilemanager.github.io</a>
 <hr>

 <img src="screenshot.gif" alt="H3K | Tiny File Manager">

 ## Requirements